• Skip to main content

 The salad for every occasion

 I can’t say I’m a big lover of leafy salads, especially when it’s surrounded by a banquet of meat, noodles and rice on the menu.
-But when Grandma makes her deliciously humble Vietnamese Beef Salad, everything else just pales in comparison.
+But when Grandma makes her Vietnamese Beef Salad, everything else just pales in comparison.

 This is the crown jewel of all salads, the one that adds a vibrant, fresh punch to any meal.
 It’s always unbelievably satisfying and dressed in incredible flavor.